deathpillow/deathpillow.github.io/_posts/2015-10-07-who-gets-to-walk.md

 comments:
 share:
 ---
+*This post is adapted from a lecture I gave in a co-taught course titled "Urban and Regional Policy Analysis and Practice" (PUBP 6604, Fall 2015).*
+-
 <iframe src="https://embed.spotify.com/?uri=spotify%3Atrack%3A6LgG7yvuD791JlfCMaioPS" width="500" height="380" frameborder="0" allowtransparency="true"></iframe>

 In 1982, the band Missing Persons released a song titled "Walking in L.A." on their debut album, *Spring Session M.* Quintessentially new wave, the song brims with alien synthesizers, power riffs, and female staccato vocals.
 The lyrics open with a person passing through the city by car, questioning what she sees as she moves quickly through Los Angeles.
 Moving through the city quickly, she tries to reconcile what can be nothing other than a figment of her imagination&mdash;a man on the street.
 She resists, "I won't be fooled by a cheap cinematic trick/It must have been just a cardboard cut out of a man."
 The chorus enters after this short four-line verse: "Walkin' in L.A./Walkin' in L.A., nobody walks in L.A.".
 These statements seem punctuated by implicit interrobangs; her eyes must be playing tricks on her.
 Cops don't walk "the beat" in L.A.; residents don't walk unless they "just ran out of gas" or are lost; kids and mothers utilize carpools to remain isolated from the streets.
 As much as the song claims that nobody walks in L.A., it also catalogs who *does* walk in L.A.
 The image of a man on the street must be a cardboard cut-out because L.A. is crawling with "freeway strangler[s]", "shopping cart pusher[s]", hippies ("someone groovie [sic]"), and unnamed street dwellers who aren't "starring in the movies".
 In L.A., walking is something left to the unfortunate dregs of society, those people cast onto the street by circumstances or predilections that put them outside of mention. *Nobody* walks in L.A. means nobody worth mentioning as somebody.